Gluten-Free Plum Tart

 - 1/2 cup Erythritol Stevia Blend, plus 2 tablespoons for sprinkling.

 - 2 cups unblanched (peels on) almond flour

 - 3/4 cup almond or coconut milk

 - 1/2 cup coconut oil at room temperature, or light olive oil

 - 1 teaspoon baking soda

-2 dozen very ripe damson plums, pitted and halve.
+2 dozen very ripe damson plums, pitted and halved.
+If the plums are larger, you will need about 12-14 plums.
 Don't worry if it get a little messy, pit them over a bowl so as not to lose the precious juices.

 Preheat the oven to 375*F

 Place all batter ingredients in a food processor, and process, using the pulse button, only until combined, taking care not over mix.